 Posteo also includes a number of helpful ‘quality of life’ features.
 For example, you can migrate up to three different accounts to Posteo, complete with folder structures.
 What’s more, Posteo can bring across new emails from old accounts at regular intervals (around every ten minutes).

 Also, the purchasing process is anonymous.
-This means you can sign up and pay for your Posteo account without supplying data.
+This means you can sign up and pay for your Posteo account without supplying data (no tracking).
 Speaking of which, Posteo costs €1 per month, given that the data center is in Germany.

 2. ProtonMail

-If you want more privacy from your Gmail alternative, from a true neutral in the world of private data, Swiss-based ProtonMail will be worth exploring.
+If you want more privacy from your Gmail alternative, from a true neutral in the world of private data, Swiss-based ProtonMail, another open source option, will be worth exploring.

-- There’s end-to-end and zero access encryption for all emails, with the option to set this on an individual basic.
+- There’s end-to-end and zero access encryption for all emails, with the option to set this on an individual basis.

 - It uses archiving as a part of the User Experience (UX), which feels familiar if you come from Gmail.